From waiting weeks to instant answers: How AI is transforming farming advice

 For many years, smallholder farmers have struggled to access reliable advice for their farms.
 Local extension officers, who are meant to advise farmers, are often stretched thin.
 In many regions, one extension worker serves up to 5,000 farmers, leaving countless questions unanswered.
 Visits are rare, and when they do happen, the advice can come too late.
 Human advisors also come with high costs of up to $35 per visit.
 Millions of smallholder farmers in India, Kenya and beyond face the same challenge: farming without timely, trustworthy information.

 That’s where the Agriculture Information Exchange Platform (AIEP) stepped in.
-The Agriculture Information Exchange Platform (AIEP), funded by the Gates Foundation and coordinated by the BMZ-Initiative FAIR Forward set out to answer a simple but urgent question:
+AIEP, funded by the Gates Foundation and coordinated by the BMZ-Initiative FAIR Forward set out to answer a simple but urgent question:

-What if every farmer, no matter how remote, could get personalized, real-time advice in their own language—at little or no cost?
+What if every farmer, no matter how remote, could get personalised, real-time advice in their own language—at little or no cost?

 Over the past two years, AIEP has grown into a digital lifeline for more than 40,000 farmers in Kenya and Bihar, India.
 Instead of waiting weeks for answers, farmers can now open an app, call an interactive voice line, or chat on WhatsApp or Telegram to instantly receive guidance tailored to their crops, soil, and language.

-AIEP was designed with farmers at the centre, especially women, marginalized groups, and those with low literacy or limited digital skills.
+AIEP was designed with farmers at the centre, especially women, marginalised groups, and those with low literacy or limited digital skills.
 Instead of one-size-fits-all tools, the project has developed Minimum Viable Products (MVPs), meaning simplified versions tested with users before scaling up.
-By using AI optimized on local knowledge, the platform delivers advice through multiple channels—apps, voice calls, and chatbots—at lower cost.
-Farmers can ask follow-up questions, get responses in their own dialects, and even share what they’ve learned with neighbors.
+By using AI optimised on local knowledge, the platform delivers advice through multiple channels—apps, voice calls, and chatbots—at lower cost.
+Farmers can ask follow-up questions, get responses in their own dialects, and even share what they’ve learned with neighbours.

 The open-source platform approach and collaborative model ensures the solutions remain adaptable, transparent, and available.
-Each solution has been developed by a cohort of partner organizations and emphasizes inclusivity, trust-building, and an omnichannel approach to maximize impact and accessibility.
+Each solution has been developed by a cohort of partner organisations and emphasises inclusivity, trust-building, and an omnichannel approach to maximise impact and accessibility.

 Still, there’s room to grow.
 Some farmers pointed out that while the advice was helpful, they lacked access to the inputs needed to act on it.
 Others wished for market price information to help them sell crops more profitably.
 These insights are guiding the next stage of development.